Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2020-01-17-Centersymmetric_phase.md

 Total polarization = 0.102912491 C/m^2
 ```
-Interestingly, using AFE structure as the reference phase, I got identical polarization value comparing to the usual cubic phase.
+Interestingly, using AFE structure as the reference phase, identical polarization value are obtained (comparing to the one calculated by using the cubic phase as a reference).

 Let's slow down and think about why this is the case.
 In oue switching route, we can clearly see that from FE to AFE structrue, the Ti atom on the left hand side needs to go down around 0.115A.
 On the other hand, if we have a supercell with both Ti atoms at the center of their cell, each Ti only needs to go down 0.057A, exactly half of the length in the AFE case.
 This tells us, in our AFE case, we have one Ti atom doing all the hard work while the other doing nothing.
 This does not change the fact that eventually all the work done for the polarization switching will always be there.

-Now, Lets go one step further...
+Now, Lets go one step further.
+Imagine we have a much bigger FE structure and we can slowly change the structrue from the positive FE phase to the negative FE phase, going throught an centrosymmetric AFE phase in between.

 ![]({{site.baseurl}}/assets/img/post_img/2020-01-17-img3.png){:height="70%" width="70%" .center}